Dissenting opinion: Germany

 In the proceedings before the Federal Constitutional Court (BVerfG), the fourth amendment to the Federal Constitutional Court Act of 21 December 1970 - in Section 30 (2) BVerfGG - introduced the possibility of a special vote.
 Since then, the decisions of the BVerfG can be accompanied by a minority opinion with the signature of the differing judge votes.
 The aim of the reform was to achieve greater transparency in court decisions and to strengthen the position of the individual judge.
 Special votes are also possible at some state constitutional courts in Germany.
 For example, Section 12 (1) of the Lower Saxony Law on the State Court provides for the corresponding application of Section 30 (2) BVerfGG.
 The Hessian State Court Law provides for an independent regulation on the possibility of a special vote in section 16 (3).
 Special votes are also permitted in arbitration proceedings.

 The special vote is only permitted at constitutional courts.
 A minority opinion may not be published in all other courts.
 A judicial confidentiality obligation arises from § 43 DRiG, which protects the confidentiality of advice.
 The introduction of special votes in all courts was discussed in detail at the 47th German Lawyers' Day in 1968.

 Italy

 A minority opinion cannot be published in judgments of Italian courts.
 In Constitutional Court a minority vote can be just guessed in case of "showy, not negligible distinction between the reporteur and the editor".
 According to Sabino Cassese, the absence of the dissenting opinion penalizes the potential that the process of constitutional review of the laws would have arouse debates and awareness in the country.

 Netherlands

 Dissenting opinions are not permitted by the Dutch legal system, but the wording of a published decision may reflect the divergent opinions of the judges involved.

+Czech Republic

+Dissenting opinions do not have a long history in the Czech Republic due to its tradition of continental and socialist law.
+However, there has been an effort to encourage them in recent years and they are permitted for the judges of the Constitutional Court and the Supreme Administrative Court.
+Whereas, the dissenting opinions of judges of the Constitutional Court have been published ever since its creation in 1993 and some of them have had a significant effect on the subsequent case law and legal theory, judges of the Supreme Administrative Court can publish their dissenting opinions only since a 2012 amendment to the Code of Administrative Justice Procedure and this practice has not yet become significantly prevalent or influential.